zelaki/wsac/README.md

 ```

-- Noise Injection training as described in [[1]](https://arxiv.org/pdf/2211.00575.pdf), set --noise equal to the desired noise variance.
+- For Noise Injection training as described in [[1]](https://arxiv.org/pdf/2211.00575.pdf), set --noise equal to the desired noise variance.
-- Embedding Shift training set --modality_gap_path to the path of a pickled modality gab vector.
+- For Embedding Shift training set --modality_gap_path to the path of a pickled modality gab vector.